Best practices for running HPC workloads

 To get the best performance on Google Cloud, use the following image tunings.

 The following sample command can be used for manually configuring a VM, to run HPC workloads.
-However, all of this tuning is handled automatically by using an HPC blueprint from Cloud HPC Toolkit.
+However, all of this tuning is handled automatically by using a cluster blueprint from Cluster Toolkit.

 To create the VM manually, use the Google Cloud CLI and provide the following settings.